Social Innovation Research Institute appoints Advisory Committee Chair

 After running a successful publishing company for 10 years, Ms Mahlab founded Pro Bono Australia in 1999 as an online hub for the not-for-profit sector.
 She has been a board member of a number of organisations including the Australian Communities Foundation, where she has a philanthropic sub-fund.

-She was awarded an AM in the Order of Australia honours list in 2015 for her significant service to the community through support for the not-for-profit sector and contributions to philanthropic initiatives.
+She was awarded an Order of Australia (AM) Queens Birthday 2015 for contribution to the Australian Not for Profit sector and Innovation in Philanthropy.

 Industry Advisory Committee